neams-th-coe/cardinal/doc/content/tutorials/KRUSTY.md

 ```

-This shows the OpenMC cells mapped to the MOOSE elements.
-The above message also shows the
+This demonstrates the OpenMC cells mapped to the MOOSE elements, the auxiliary variables for OpenMC, where we can observe that OpenMC only reads temperature for each subdomain, and the material mapping for OpenMC, which shows the material each subdomain is filled with.
-volume that each OpenMC cell maps to.
-Because there are no distributed cells in this
-problem, each cell only has a single instance.
-Since we added a stochastic volume
-calculation, the last column (`Actual Vol`) is populated with OpenMC's stochastic
-estimates for the cell volumes.
-You can increase the number of samples to drive the error
-lower to get more refined estimates of volumes.
-We cab also see the auxiliary variables and material mapping for OpenMC

 [core_height] shows the heat source mapped along the KRUSTY core height.

 !media core_height.png
   id=core_height
   caption=Heat source (W/cm$^3$) computed by OpenMC
-  style=width:45%;
+  style=width:45%;halign:center

 [temp_krusty] and [power_krusty] shows the multiphysics results for temperature and power density.

 !media temp_krusty.png
   id=temp_krusty
   caption=Multiphysics results for temperature (K)
-  style=width:45%;float:left
+  style=width:45%;float:left;halign:center

 !media power_krusty.png
   id=power_krusty
   caption=Multiphysics results for power density (W/cm$^3$)
-  style=width:45%;float:right
+  style=width:45%;float:right;halign:center